rpm-software-management/mock/docs/Plugin-BindMount.md

 The `/host/path` is the path to a directory on the host that will be the source of a bind-mount, while the `/bind/mount/path/in/chroot` is the path where it will be mounted inside the chroot.

+Starting from version 1.4.10 it will work for files too.
+Just be aware that files are still put in 'dirs' directive.
+E.g.,

+     config_opts['plugin_conf']['bind_mount_opts']['dirs'].append(('/host/path/file.txt', '/bind/mount/path/in/chroot/file.txt' ))

 If you want the bind mounts to be available to all configurations, edit [the configuration file](Home#generate-custom-config-file).

 ### `/builddir/` cleanup